 Botanic Garden: Foundation & Friends NYE Picnic

-Mrs Macquarieโs Point is a large garden area that hugs the harbour on the edge of the Botanic Gardens and provides a great vantage place to be on New Yearโs Eve and enjoy the fireworks.
+Mrs Macquarie’s Point is a large garden area that hugs the harbour on the edge of the Botanic Gardens.
+It provides a great vantage point to watch the fireworks on New Year’s Eve.

-Foundation and Friends of the Botanic Gardens invites you to experience New Yearโs Eve at our exclusive open-air waterfront picnic for our largest annual fundraiser.
+Foundation and Friends of the Botanic Gardens invite you to experience New Year’s Eve at their exclusive open-air waterfront picnic for their largest annual fundraiser.
 Situated on the beautiful Mare and Foal Lawn within the stunning Royal Botanic Garden Sydney, this is one of the best vantage points in town!

 - Address: Mrs Macquaries Road, Sydney NSW 2000